Genetics and COVID-19 symptoms

 - The app is available to download from the Apple App Store and Google Play Store.

-- Daily research updates and data can be found here.
+- Research updates can be found here.

 TwinsUK is a study of 15,000 identical and non-identical twins led by Professor Tim Spector at King’s College London.
 TwinsUK aims to understand the genetic and environmental contributors to health and disease.
 Studying twins allows researchers to separate the impact of genes (nature) from the environment and lifestyle (nurture).
 TwinsUK has produced over 700 publications over the course of 27 years.
 Twinsuk.ac.uk